James 1:25 (NKJV)

-If you truly desire to make your vote count between now and the 2016 U.S. Presidential Election it is important to note that your elected officials in the U.S. Congress need to receive letters and phone calls directly from you.
+If you truly desire to make your vote count between now and the 2018 U.S. Midterm Elections it is important to note that your elected officials in the U.S. Congress need to receive letters and phone calls directly from you.
 Even if your elected official disagrees with your political position on the issues, he or she must listen to you because they know that you have the power to vote them out of office.
 They also know that you have the right as one of their constituents to directly lobby to influence the political issues they choose to support or oppose and impact which way they may vote on any pending bill or resolution that is before the U.S. Congress during their term in office.